Pay & Leave Benefits

 If you believe you qualify for or are supposed to be but not receiving any of these benefits, please reach out to your representative.

-Other Pay Benefits
+Additional Pay Benefits

 Longevity Pay: If you have worked here for 10 or more years, you are entitled to an additional $1,200 annually.
 When you hit 15 years, this benefit increases to $1,700 annually.
 (Article XXII (22).
 Section 6.)
+This benefit is paid out biweekly at a pro rata rate through the end of the calendar year (i.e.: if you celebrate your 10 year anniversary in September, you’ll receive approximately $300 by the end of the calendar year).
+Longevity Pay has it’s own line on your paycheck.

 Additional Masters Degree Payment: If you have a second Master’s Degree in a subject area related to your job, you are entitled to an additional $600 annually.
 (Article XXII (22).
 Section 2.)